WillyMoselhy/ActiveDirectory-PowerShell-Scripts/Replace-NTFSDomainACLs/Readme.md

 .
 If you are targetting a local file use this format: \\?\C:\Temp\Folder .
 If you are targetting a file share, use this format: \\?\UNC\FileServer\FileShare\Folder

+More info on this can be found here: [Maximum Path Length Limitation](https://docs.microsoft.com/en-us/windows/desktop/FileIO/naming-a-file#maximum-path-length-limitation)

 ### Script is running on older versions of Windows

 Use mapped drives to shorten the path.